-The first page is a timed math test.
+The first page is a timed math test in which students count the objects and write the corresponding numeral.
 The purpose is to show students how they become faster at something when they do it more than once.
-Explain to the class that they should try to solve as many problems in the first column as they can when you say "go" and to stop when you say "stop."
+Explain to the class that they should try to solve as many problems on the left side of the page as they can when you say "go" and to stop when you say "stop."
 Give the class just under a minute, and stop them when the majority of kids are close to being done.
-Then repeat the activity two more times in the other two columns.
-You may want to give a few extra seconds on the final column so the majority of the class is able to beat their own score.
-Talk about how they will get faster with adding the more they do it because they are training their brains.
-Guide students through the remaining activities together and complete them as a class.
+Then repeat the activity, perhaps giving a few extra seconds so the majority of the class is able to beat their own score.
+Talk about how they will get faster with counting the more they do it because they are training their brains.
+Guide students through the remaining activities together.

 Read the text aloud while students look at the photos.
 Talk about how the children shown did something hard and thought about problems in new and different ways.
 Brainstorm with the class some things that they might like to invent like the children they just read about.
-Then read the prompts on the final page and release students to write/draw about their inventions.
+Then release students to write/draw about their inventions.

-Have students listen as you read the story at the top of the page.
+Read aloud the page called "Social Studies: I Can Learn Over Time" which is a story for students to listen to (they don't have their own copies of the text).
 Talk about how the girl in the story learned to do new things each year as she got older.
-Then guide students to draw a picture in each box to illustrate how she learned new things over time.
-Finally, have students complete their own timeline-style activity to reflect on how they are learning new things as they grow older, too.
-If a particular student isn't 6 years old yet, have them use that box to write something they just learned how to do recently.
+Then guide students to complete the timeline-style activity to reflect on how they are learning new things as they grow older, too.
+If a particular student isn't 6 years old yet, have them use the final box which says "now" write something they just learned how to do recently.
 If they finish early and you have extra time, they can cut out the pieces and glue them on another paper in a line to create a timeline.